JBChandu/Startbootstrap-theme-to-React/README.md

 - Learned about creating boiler-plate code of ReactJS.
 - Learned to rewrite src folder from scratch
 - Learned to divide pages parts into components.
-- Learned how props work and destructed props and passed data.
+- Learned how props work and destructured props and passed data.

 **Existing Page Link :** [Link](https://startbootstrap.com/previews/freelancer)